Skip to main content

 View Your Pending Change Requests

-As a Referrer or Merchant, we understand that having a validated and ready-to-use bank account is critical to the operations of any business.
+As a Referrer or Merchant, having a validated and ready-to-use bank account is critical to the operations of any business.

 When submitting a Change Request for your existing bank account (or adding a new bank account), the waiting period can take up to 5 business days.

-To provide clarity into the risk analysis process, we’ve introduced the Pending Change Requests queue to make sure you’re constantly informed about the status of your Change Request.
+To provide clarity into the risk analysis process, the Pending Change Requests queue ensures you’re constantly informed about the status of your Change Request.

 Click here to see steps to view or cancel your Pending Change Requests in the Portal.